 Divorce or separation can be a difficult situation, especially when there are children involved.
 It’s in your family’s best interest to resolve custody disputes quickly and peacefully.
 But it’s also important to get the results you deserve.
-The Fort Worth family lawyers at Sean Lynch + Associates, PLLC, will aggressively represent your interests to make sure you do.
+The Fort Worth family lawyers at Sean Lynch, PLLC, will aggressively represent your interests to make sure you do.

 What Should I Know About Child Custody in Texas?

 In Texas, the legal term for custody is “conservatorship.”
 Instead of being referred to as a “custodian,” a person with court-ordered custody of a child is called a “conservator.”
 As such, a conservator has the legal rights and responsibilities of a parent.

 A conservator is a person, often a parent, who is approved by the court to care for another person — in this case, a child.
 In Texas, there are three types of conservatorships: